joaomarcos96/pluralsight-courses/Building a RESTful API with ASP.NET Core 3/CourseLibrary/REST.md

         - `op`: operation
         - `path`: path to the property
         - `value`: if given, it's the new value to apply to the property.
 If not, the property is set to its default value

+    - JSON PATCH operations:
+        - `add`: Adds a property at a path location with a specific value.
+If the path already exists, it's updated.
+If it doesn't, it's created
+        - `remove`: Removes the property or set to its default value
+        - `replace`: Replaces the property with the provided value
+        - `copy`: Copies the value at `from` to `path`
+        - `move`: Copies the value at `from` to `path` and removes the value at `from`
+        - `test`: Tests if `value` is equal at the value of the property at `path`